pepkit/looper/docs/multiple-pipelines.md

     pipeline_interfaces: "test.yaml"
 ```

-But if you want to submit different sampels to different pipelines, depending on a sample attribute, like `protocol`, you can use an implied attribute:
+But if you want to submit different samples to different pipelines, depending on a sample attribute, like `protocol`, you can use an implied attribute:

 ```
 sample_modifiers: